kn0wmad/monerod-startos/docs/instructions.md

 ## Connecting a Wallet

-You can connect a wallet by using the "RPC URL" string from the "Properties" section of the Monero service page.
+You can connect a wallet by using the "Restricted RPC URL" string from the "Properties" section of the Monero service page.
 User/pass authentication is optional and configurable in Config > RPC Settings > RPC Credentials.
 Check out the [guides](https://github.com/kn0wmad/monerod-wrapper/tree/master/docs/guides.md) for tested wallets and detailed walk-throughs.

 Welcome to Monero!